sdogruyol/crystal_for_rubyists/book/chapter-05.md

         -- version.cr
       -- sample.cr

 Did you see that `spec` folder?
-Yes, as you guess Crystal created the folder and first specs for us.
+Yes, as you guess Crystal created this folder and the first spec for us.
-In Crystal a `class` is tested with corresponding `_spec` file.
-In this case `spec/sample_spec.cr`.
+In Crystal a file is tested with corresponding `_spec` file.
+Since we named our project as `sample` it created a file named `sample.cr` and the corresponding spec with `spec/sample_spec.cr`.

-Let's see what's inside.
-Open up `spec/sample_spec.cr`
+By the way, in this context `spec` and `unit test` means the same so we can use them interchangeably.

+Without further ado lets open up `spec/sample_spec.cr`

 ```ruby
 require "./spec_helper"